joeyklee/joeyklee.github.io/terreweb/20141106/Tutorial I/readme.md

-# Let's Make a Map!
+# Let's Make a Map: Part I!
 ## By: Joey Lee
 ### Prepared: Nov.
 2014 for the TerreWEB Mapping Workshop @ UBC, Vancouver
 ***